mancusolab/jaxqtl/README.md

 ## Genome-wide sc-eQTL mapping

+### General advice
-To efficiently run sc-eQTL mapping genome-wide using count-based models, we recommend run jaxQTL by chromosome and break genes (total ~20,000) into chunks, with chunk size of 200 - 300 genes.
+To efficiently run sc-eQTL mapping genome-wide using jaxQTL count-based models especially for large cohort (N>1000), we recommend run jaxQTL by chromosome and break genes (total ~20,000) into chunks, with chunk size of 200 - 300 genes.
 For our cis-eQTL analysis on OneK1K (max N=982),